League of LegendsNews

 • Do not fall behind with your core item build, find a healthy balance between vision and items.

-Late Game Warding
+Late Game Vision Control

 Warding during the later stages of the game is just as important as mid game and early game warding.
 However, it is slightly more important that you ward with your team to avoid being caught out.
 If you die in the later stages of the game, then it can cost you the objective and even cost you the game.
 Do not go to ward alone, wait for your team to come and help you ward the objective.